Expand To Show Full Article

 Many factors play an important role in deciding the average repair costs of a state.
 Drivers can decrease the chances of unexpected and pricey car repairs by keeping up with regular maintenance of their vehicles (while also learning how to reset maintenance light on Toyota Tacoma), investigating warning lights the moment they pop up, and having repairs done by a trusted dealership or independent repair shop.

-Fortunately, amidst the ongoing pandemic, many dealerships and local garages started offering “touchless” servicing including pick-up and delivery.
+Back during the pandemic and with lockdowns, many dealerships and local garages started offering “touchless” servicing including pick-up and delivery.
 So, you have absolutely no excuse to delay the examination of your vehicle if the check engine light stays on.

-What Did Mechanic Labor Rate Look Like In 2019?
+2. What Did Mechanic Labor Rate Look Like

-In 2019, the average total labor costs dropped by more than 5%, with Mississippi being recorded as the highest while Vermont registered as the lowest.
+In recent times, the average total labor costs dropped by more than 5%, with Mississippi being recorded as the highest while Vermont registered as the lowest.
 Meanwhile, the price of parts increased by about 6%, with California having the highest part cost and Michigan having the lowest.

 In 2019, auto mechanics earned an average salary of $42,090.
 The best paid made about $56,140 annually but that was only the top 25%.
 The lowest-paid 25% made $31,250.